UConn vs. Arkansas: Odds, spread, over/under - NCAA Tournament Sweet 16

 UConn vs. Arkansas Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup across different sportsbooks.
+See the odds, spread and over/under for this matchup posted at individual sportsbooks.

 |Favorite